ZOA-account/incident-reporting/InstallationGuide.md

 > Note: See [Assigning permissions](#Assigning-Permissions) for more information on permissions

 > Note: The access may be expanded if the user has additional permissions on the SharePoint.
-For people who can only use the PowerApp, use above permissions and make sure they do not have additional permissions.
+For people who can only use the PowerApp, use above permissions and make sure they do not have additional permissions

 ### Importing the Power App